Print Friendly

 Iwir xujtzalij la pa k’ayb’al.

-Yesterday we came back from the market.
+Yesterday we returned (here) from the market.

 (u)loq combines with other adverbs or pronouns, changing sometimes its phonological shape:

-With na: Later, afterwards (this adds a sense of “future”)
+With na: later, afterwards (this adds a sense of “future”)

 Na + (u)loq > nu’loq